Marbventa/matsim-berlin/src/main/java/org/matsim/run/linTimVehicleCirculation/RLTVC_Documentation.md

 <br>
 <i>scenario</i> is a MATSim Scenario.<br>
 <br>
 <p align="justify">Some links in the current Berlin Scenario have length 0.
 Usually this is not an issue, but public transport considers these in their Dijkstra operation.
-These links seem to cause a loop, which results in a non-ending "creating vehicle umlaeufe" during MATSim.</p>
+These links seem to cause a loop, which results in a non-ending "Generating UmlaufStuecke" during MATSim.</p>
 </details>

 <details>